Two-band Conduction and Nesting Instabilities in Superconducting Ba$_2$CuO$_{3+\delta}$: a First Principles Study: Results for parent phase

 \subsection{Effects of oxygen mode displacements}

-We have performed frozen phonon calculations for a few O displacements, two involving O$_A$ motion and one involving O$_P$ motion.
+We have performed frozen phonon calculations for a few $\vec Q=0$ O displacements, two involving O$_A$ motion and one involving O$_P$ motion.
 One is the beating $A_g$ mode of O$_{\rm A}$ ions against the Cu-O$_{\rm P}$ chain with amplitudes up to $\pm$0.06 \AA.
 The change in energy versus displacement (not shown here) is fit well with a simple harmonic form, with frequency of 603 cm$^{-1}$, which is within 7\% of the observed Raman frequency \cite{cwchu1994} of 563 cm$^{-1}$ in a multiphase sample of \bcox~with $\delta$ in the 0.09-0.17 range.

-We have studied changes with increase of the displacement in the IR active $B_{1u}$ mode of the O$_A$-Cu-O$_A$ unit.
-The energy gap linearly reduces with distortion, reaching $\Delta E_g$= --0.1 eV at the amplitude of $\pm0.06$ \AA~ that is a typical rms displacement of an oxygen ion.
+We have studied changes with an increase of the displacement in the IR active $B_{1u}$ mode of the O$_A$-Cu-O$_A$ unit.
+The energy gap linearly reduces with O displacement, reaching $\Delta E_g$= --0.1 eV at the amplitude of $\pm0.06$ \AA~ that is a typical rms displacement of an oxygen ion (see SM \cite{sm}).
 The frequency of the $B_{1u}$ mode is 560 cm$^{-1}$.

 The O$_{\rm P}$ breathing mode along the chain direction was studied for amplitudes $u_{\rm O}$ up to 0.07 \AA.
 This broken symmetry results on two Cu sites alternating along the chain, but the allowed spin disproportion is negligible, {\it i.e.} spin-lattice coupling is small.
 This oxygen optic mode has an anomalously low energy frequency of roughly 43 cm$^{-1}$, probably a remnant of the Peierls instability.
-The electron-lattice coupling shows up in the modulation of energy gap, with $dE_g/du_{\rm O}\approx$3.0 eV/\AA.
-The gap vanishes at 0.07 \AA; since this is a typical oxygen rms vibrational amplitude, electron-phonon coupling in \bco~ may be worth further study
+The electron-lattice coupling shows up in the modulation of an energy gap, with $dE_g/du_{\rm O}\approx$3.0 eV/\AA.
+The gap vanishes at 0.07 \AA; since this is a typical oxygen rms vibrational amplitude, electron-phonon coupling in \bco~ may be worth further study.